Pavich7/P-Browser-Builder/README.md

 3. Once the build is complete, you may need to create some folders and empty files as needed.

 **Note:** There is no guarantee that the project will build without any issues.

-## Builder Resource

-Resources are essential for building your application, and Builder provides automated updates and installations through update notifications located below the News Feed section.
-For manual installation, you can download the resource from the [dedicated repository release](https://github.com/Pavich7/P-Browser-Builder-Resource/releases).
-To manually install a resource, use the Resource Sideloader, which can be launched via `Preference > Advanced > Install resource from local files`.

 ## License